-Re-read the description to be sure the rental home has everything that you need.
-If it is lacking, the vacation rental management company may know of very similar properties that better suit your style and budget..
+Re-read the description to ensure that the home has everything required.
+If lacking, the rental home management company might know of similar homes that better fit your preferences and budget..

 Read the complete contract and make certain you fully understand who is liable for:

 - WIFI Access

 - Pool and hot tub heating

 - Trash Pickup (and which day?)